semool/backblaze-personal-wine/README.md

 When starting the container for the first time, it will automatically initialize a new Wine prefix and download & run the backblaze installer.

 When you only see a black screen once you are connected press alt-tab to activate the installer window.

-The installer might look a bit weird (all white) at the very beginning.
+Eventually the installer might look a bit weird (all white) at the very beginning.
 Just enter your backblaze account email into the white box and hit enter, then you should see the rest of the ui.
-Or you can move the Window up/down a little bit, that fixed the view.
+Or you can move the Window around a little bit, that fixed the view.

-Enter your password and hit "Install", the installer will start scanning your drive.
+Then enter your password and hit "Install", the installer will start scanning your drive.

+* For x86 Image: After Backblaze Client Installation ALL x64 Binaries are get renamed while this is a i386 only Container.
+Without renaming them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
+When a Message Pops up with Client is not installed correctly ignore it and click in the main Client Window to hide the Warning in the background.
+Client will run fine!
+* For X64 Image: When you become a Popup at Client Start 'ERR_NotificationDialog_bad_bzdata_permissions', ignore it and place it behind the Main Client Window.
+Eventually this is a Message that says you to enable Windows Location Services.

 ### Step 3: Configuration
 Once the Installer is finished the backblaze client should open automatically.